nancyletranx3/pdsnd_github/README.md

 March 30, 2020

 ### Project Title
-Explore Bikeshare Data
+Explore Bikeshare Data with R

 ### Description
 This project is about Bikeshare data in New York, Chicago, and Washington.
-Unfortunately, I was unable to download my project from a jupiter notebook because it gave me an error.

 ### Files used
 Explore_bikeshare_data.pdf
-Explore_bikeshare_data.slides.html
+Explore_bikeshare_data.ipynb

 ### Credits
 This data is from these link: